C4Q/AC-Android/cohort_5.4/unit_03/homework/homework_03_02.md

 This assignment is fairly open-ended, so be creative with your ideas and have fun!
 However, the completed submission should include each of the following requirements:
 * `SecondActivity` should have a parent activity declared for it in the `AndroidManifest.XML` file
 * All String values, View Dimensions, and Color Values should be stored in their corresponding values XML files as necessary
-* All Activity view values should account for Orientation changes (`onSavedInstanceState`, different layouts for Portrait/Landscape, or Locked Orientation)
+* All Activity view values should account for Orientation changes (`onSavedInstanceState`, and different layouts for Portrait/Landscape)
 * All Activity Layout Root Views should be a `ConstraintLayout`

 ### Additional Factors